district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     out << quint32(MagicNumber);

+    // Application cursors are stored on an internal stack. setOverrideCursor()
+    // pushes the cursor onto the stack, and restoreOverrideCursor() pops the
+    // active cursor off the stack. changeOverrideCursor() changes the curently
+    // active application override cursor.

+    // Every setOverrideCursor() must eventually be followed by a corresponding
+    // restoreOverrideCursor(), otherwise the stack will never be emptied.
     QApplication::setOverrideCursor(Qt::WaitCursor);
     for (int row = 0; row < RowCount; ++row) {
         for (int column = 0; column < ColumnCount; ++column) {